panzi/blender-addon-import-pixelart/README.md

 ### Use material nodes

 When this option is checked the materials of the pixels will use nodes.
-Depending on what render engine is selected while importing it will create blender internal or cycles nodes.

 ### Reuse existing materials with matching names